Travel As Far As You Can

 Travel as far as you can.

-For some, that may be walking to the neighbouring village; for others, it may be the other side of the world.
+For some, that may be walking to the neighboring village; for others, it may be the other side of the world.

-Geography is irrelevant; you need a change of perspective, challenging ideologies, and the realisation that there are many ways to live life, and yours may be wholly unsuited to you.
+Geography is irrelevant; you need a change of perspective, challenging ideologies, and the realization that there are many ways to live life, and yours may be wholly unsuited to you.

 You must be prepared to leave the security of habituation, the comfort and insularity of your "known" environment, and step into a world aching to be explored.

 Eventually, free from social, historical, and environmental buffers, you'll find yourself silently pulled by your bliss.
-Your job is to heed Joeseph Campbell's advice and allow yourself to follow it.
+Your job is to heed Joseph Campbell's advice and allow yourself to follow it.

 Travel, in any form, is the greatest remedy for a mind allergic to stale dogmas and institutional vacuousness.

-It forces you to confront often uncomfortable realities and emerge on the other side with a more discerning judgement and a deep, enduring curiosity for the mystery of life.
+It forces you to confront often uncomfortable realities and emerge on the other side with a more discerning judgment and a deep, enduring curiosity for the mystery of life.

 Ignore the ignorant well-wishers wanting to place you into a neatly defined box.